Physical Therapy (DPT) Program Admissions

-Admission is highly selective and enrollment in the DPT program is limited to 50 students.
+Admission is selective and enrollment in the DPT program is about 50 students.
 To be eligible for admission, students must have earned a bachelor's degree by the start of the program.

 The Admissions Committee considers the following factors in the selection process:

 In order to be considered for admission, your overall cumulative GPA, and prerequisite GPA must each be a 3.0 or higher at the time of application.